oss-review-toolkit/ort/README.md

 * OpenJDK 8 or Oracle JDK 8u161 or later (not the JRE as you need the `javac` compiler); also remember to set the `JAVA_HOME` environment variable accordingly.

-Change into the created directory and run `./gradlew installDist` (on the first run this will bootstrap Gradle and download all required dependencies).
+Change into the directory with ORT's source code and run `./gradlew installDist` (on the first run this will bootstrap Gradle and download all required dependencies).

 ## Basic usage